Go to Introduction

 The importance of this bible study can be measured by the number of people who believe that Jesus died on a Friday afternoon, and raised on Sunday morning.
 This they justify because they say that the bible uses a system of inclusive reckoning to establish time, and any part of Friday counts as a whole day, and any part of Sunday counts as a whole day.
 Therefore they explain that Jesus' "three days and three nights" (Matthew 12:40) is not literal, but has to be reckoned inclusively.
 This is totally false.
-This bible study investigates and refutes the claim of inclusive reckoning of time in scripture, and shows with many examples that inclusive reckoning was not "always used", and certainly not for the southern kingdom of Judah from which Jesus came.
+This bible study investigates righteous reckoning examples refuting the claim of inclusive reckoning of time in scripture, and shows with many examples that inclusive reckoning was not "always used", and certainly not for the southern kingdom of Judah from which Jesus came.
 Therefore, there is no reason to treat Jesus' words as inclusive in terms of time.

 Note: Some bibles record Jehoiachin's age as eight in 2 Chronicles 36:9, and we have a possible reason for this in our bible study, find the missing words.
 The important thing to note here is that 2 Chronicles 36:9 records Jehoiachin's reign as three months and ten days.
 Now if inclusive reckoning had been used by the writer of 2 Kings 24:8, we would expect to see it rounded up to four months, or even rounded up to one year, but instead it is rounded down to three months, as we would expect with the accession year system, which is our equivalent to righteous reckoning.
 By this example the inclusive reckoning error is refuted.

 2 SAMUEL 5:4-5